microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aro/aro_mssql_mi_arm_template/_index.md

     > **NOTE: The deployment time for this scenario can take ~15-20min**

+    > **NOTE: If you receive an error message stating that the requested VM size is not available in the desired location (as an example: 'Standard_D8s_v3'), it means that there is currently a capacity restriction for that specific VM size in that particular region.
+Capacity restrictions can occur due to various reasons, such as high demand or maintenance activities.
+Microsoft Azure periodically adjusts the available capacity in each region based on usage patterns and resource availability.
+To continue deploying this scenario, please try to re-run the deployment using another region.**

 - Once Azure resources have been provisioned, you will be able to see them in the Azure portal.
 At this point, the resource group should have **8 various Azure resources** deployed (If you chose to deploy Azure Bastion, you will have **9 Azure resources**).

     ![Screenshot showing ARM template deployment completed](./03.png)